Canon T3 vs Nikon D80

 |17.||Nikon D70s||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T3 and the D80 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the D80 have been discontinued, but can regularly be found used on ebay.
 The D80 was replaced by the Nikon D90, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3 and D80 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Nikon D80 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3 and the Nikon D80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.